eduardbursuc/thesis-project/README.md

 This repository contains all Jupyter notebooks used for experiments in my Bachelor thesis.

 The project combines **deep learning** with **privacy-preserving techniques** to create an efficient phishing URL detection system.
 It specifically focuses on **Bloom encoding** — a novel method in this context — to anonymize sensitive URL data.
-The core goal is to **compare the detection performance between clear-text and encoded inputs** using deep learning models.
+The core goal is to **compare the detection performance between clear-text and encoded inputs** using deep learning models (CNN in this case).

+---

+## 🧠 Motivation

+Phishing detection often requires analyzing sensitive web data.
+This project explores whether **privacy-enhancing encodings** — specifically Bloom filters — can preserve enough semantic value to support **deep learning-based classification**, without exposing original URLs.

+This approach may offer practical applications in privacy-sensitive environments like healthcare, finance, and cybersecurity, where data masking is essential.

 ---